-This meatball recipe is simple, versatile, and oh so delicious!
+This healthy meatball recipe is simple, versatile, and oh so delicious!
 Your family will love these freezer-friendly meatballs that are easy and tasty!

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.